RollioForce/react-native-watson/README.md

 # react-native-watson

-This is a fork from [react-native-watson](https://github.com/pwcremin/react-native-watson)
+This is a fork of [react-native-watson](https://github.com/pwcremin/react-native-watson)

 ## Overview
-React Native module (ios and ~~android~~) for using select Watson ~~services~~ Speech-To-Text.
+React Native module (ios and ~~android~~) for using ~~select Watson services~~ Watson Speech-To-Text.
 Access to Watson services is provided by wrapping the [Watson Developer Cloud](https://github.com/watson-developer-cloud/swift-sdk)

 ### Services